 In a world where construction projects are dominated by cutting edge products and constantly evolving technology, Jack Aldrich wants to do his share of preserving the “old ways” that have typically been passed on from generation to generation.
+He sees value in keeping old construction techniques alive in this ever-changing world.

 Building is in his blood, he says.
 His grandfather was a carpenter and blacksmith, his father a builder/developer and his brother a builder.
 And he’s been fortunate enough to have been trained by Alex Skellon, a master mason and owner of Scottish Stone Craft, a company that has restored a multitude of historic buildings, sites and monuments in Scotland, England and the U.S. Skellon’s extensive portfolio includes plantations, notable houses and several lighthouses.